7 incredible places to dive in Australia + the best times to visit

 Witness a plethora of marine life, including wobbegongs, moray eels and turtles

 Hidden amidst the turbulent waters off the mid-north coast of New South Wales lies a small, rocky island that has long been heralded as one of the best dive sites in Australia.
-Known as Fish Rock, this unassuming landmass is home to a truly remarkable natural wonder - the only genuine ocean cave in the country.
+Known as Fish Rock, this unassuming landmass is home to a remarkable underwater wonder - one of the only dive-able ocean caves in the country.

 The cave itself is adorned with pink coral formations, adding to the fantastical ambiance.
-Fish Rock Cave is particularly renowned for its robust population of protected, yet non-threatening, grey nurse sharks, which divers can observe with awe.
-With two distinct entrances, one shallow and spacious, the other deeper and more enclosed, Fish Rock Cave offers an unparalleled diving experience for those with a thirst for exploration.
+Fish Rock Cave is particularly renowned for its robust population of protected, yet non-threatening, grey nurse sharks - observing these is a highlight of any dive here!

 When to dive Fish Rock Cave: Year-round